frankmeza/rust-notes/the_rust_book/13_1_closures_anonymous_functions.md

 # Closures: Anonymous Functions that Can Capture Their Environment

 - Rust's closures allow you to access and capture the variables in one scope from another scope.
-They can be created in one place and then used elsewhere
+They can be created in one place and then used elsewhere.

 ## Creating an Abstraction of Behavior with Closures